- Home >

 The book features the sketches, drawings, and other illustrations Jefferson created during his nine months as a “kriegie” (POW) and Lewis Carlson’s authoritative background to the man, his unit, and the fight Alexander Jefferson fought so well.

 LT.COL.ALEXANDER JEFFERSON(USAF, Ret.) has degrees from Clark Collegeand Wayne State University.
 He won numerouscitations and remains active in Veterans’ andTuskegee Airmen organizations.
-He served inMichigan public schools for thirty years as ateacher and administrator, and lives in Detroit.
+He served inMichigan public schools for thirty years as ateacher and administrator, and lives in outside Detroit in Southfield.

 Mr. Lewis H. Carlson